 Rachid El Morabity and Elisabet Barnes were crowned 2017 Marathon des Sables champions!
 The displayed consistency, pacing and a strong mental approach to once again top the podium in a race that started multi-day racing an astonishing 32-years ago!

-Barnes lead the early stages of the ladies’ race and then eventually Mauclair took over the charge and clinched the final stage win just 2-minutes ahead of the 2015 and now 2017 champion Barnes.
-Fernanda Maciel placed 3rd as she has done for much of the week, her time 4:14:32 and Emilie Lecomte 4th in 4:22:09.
+Barnes led the early stages of the ladies’ race and then eventually Mauclair took over the charge and clinched the final stage win just 2-minutes ahead of the 2015 and now 2017 champion Barnes.
+Fernanda Maciel placed 3rd as she has done for much of the week, her time 4:14:32 and Emilie Lecomte 4th at 4:22:09.
 Aziza Raji placed 5th and the ladies’ top-5 was complete.